twisted/twisted/docs/core/development/policy/coding-standard.rst

 Strings
 -------

-All strings in Twisted which are not interfacing directly with Python should be marked explicitly as "bytestrings" or "text/Unicode strings".
+All strings in Twisted which are not interfacing directly with Python (e.g. ``sys.path`` contents, module names, and anything which returns ``str`` on both Python 2 and 3)  should be marked explicitly as "bytestrings" or "text/Unicode strings".
 This is done by using the ``b`` (for bytestrings) or ``u`` (for Unicode strings) prefixes when using string literals.
 String literals not marked with this are "native/bare strings", and have a different meaning on Python 2 (where a bare string is a bytestring) and Python 3 (where a bare string is a Unicode string).